|Alma Mater:||William Carey|

 LSU Soccer head coach Brian Lee announced on July 31, 2014, the addition of William Carey University men’s and women’s assistant and goalkeepers coach Carl Goody to his staff as a volunteer assistant coach.
-After serving one season as an assistant to Lee as the team’s goalkeepers coach, Goody was appointed a full-time member of the staff as an assistant coach ahead of the start of the 2015 season last August, and now enters his second season in the position in 2016.
+After serving one season as an assistant to Lee as the team’s goalkeepers coach, Goody was appointed a full-time member of the staff as an assistant coach ahead of the start of the 2015 season, and now enters his third season in the position in 2017.

 Among Goody’s primary responsibilities with the Tigers is molding a young defensive unit while coaching the team’s goalkeepers and assisting with all other day-to-day duties with the program.

 “Carl was the first name off the tongue of some of the best coaches in the country when I went on the search for a top-notch goalkeeper coach to join us last fall,” Lee said when Goody first joined the program.
 “He has proven in his time with us that he possesses all of the qualities needed to excel at this level, and we’re excited that he continues working with us as a full-time assistant this season.

-“His experience at William Carey with some outstanding teams and coaches, and his time with us these last two years shows that he’s a perfect fit for our program and what we want to achieve at LSU.”
+“His experience at William Carey with some outstanding teams and coaches, and his time with us these last few years shows that he’s a perfect fit for our program and what we want to achieve at LSU.”

 Goody served as an assistant and goalkeepers coach with both the men’s and women’s programs at William Carey University in Hattiesburg, Mississippi, for two seasons in 2012 and 2013.